 They act as a protective shield for your scalp, forming a barrier to stop microbes from entering your skin.
-This helps resolve common hair-related problems like itchy scalp, hair thinning, and moisturization control.
+This helps resolve common hair-related problems like itchy scalp, hair thinning, and moisturizer control.

 But is it necessary to slather your hair with live bacteria?
-Can it really solve your lifelong hair problem?
+Can it really solve your lifelong hair problems?
 And most importantly, what are the benefits and drawbacks of using it?

-Here are the web most searched questions regarding probiotics for hair and how they can affect your scalp health.
+Here are the web's most searched questions regarding probiotics for hair and how they can affect your scalp health.